JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoFields Class.md

 Returns the current field's value in the database.

 ```
-PROPERTY UnderlyingValue () AS CVAR
+PROPERTY UnderlyingValue () AS DVARIANT
 ```
 ---